concur/developer.concur.com/expense-report/index.markdown

 Expense reports that are created using this web service are always assigned the default policy of the supplied user.

 ## Works With These Concur Products
 * **Expense** for Concur Professional/Premium
 * **Expense** for Concur Standard

-## Concur Connect API Structure

-Refer to **Web Services > [Core Concepts][1]** for:
-* Detailed information regarding the format, structure and process of making calls to a Concur Web Service.
-* Information on authentication and authorization for all Concur Web Services.
-* Information on registering and enabling partner applications to use Concur Web Services.

 ## Authentication
 The Expense Report web service supports the OAuth 2.0 authentication model.
-This authentication model is covered in detail in** Web Services > [OAuth with Concur][2]**.
+This authentication model is covered in detail in **Web Services >** [OAuth with Concur][2].
 Any additional required elements for the web service requests are covered in the function documentation.

 ## Product Restrictions
 Concur products are highly configurable, and not all clients will have access to all features.